ryan212502/News-Mood/README.md

 ﻿1.
 CBS had the most positive news according to the Vader Sentiment Analyzer.
-2. CNN and the NY Times were virtually tied for having the most negative twitter according Vader Sentiment Analyzer.
+2. CNN had the most negative twitter according Vader Sentiment Analyzer.
 3. BBC had the most neutral twitter according to the Vader Sentiment Analyzer.